 Each assessment offers varying levels of difficulty.
 The levels build on each other, incorporating the skills assessed at the previous levels.
 For example, at Level 5, individuals need the skills from Levels 3, 4, and 5.
 The complexity increases as the quantity and/or density of the information increases.

-Assessments are web-based and most take one hour.
+Most assessments are web-based and most take one hour.
 They are offered in both English and Spanish.

 National Career Readiness Certificate